yashdotsharma/Event-Promotion-Website-for-GWECCC-2025/README.md

 # Event-Promotion-Website-for-GWECCC-2025
-A Event Promotion simple, responsive one-page website to promote the upcoming GWECCC 2025 event website
+The Event Promotion Website for GWECCC 2025 is a responsive one-page website to promote the upcoming GWECCC 2025 event website.
+Built with HTML, CSS, Bootsrap 5, and JavaScript, it features a responsive design, banner slider, countdown timer, and registration form, styled with professional standards.
+The site is hosted on GitHub Pages and managed with Git for version control.